 Flashing needs to be properly sealed to protect against water intrusion.
 It also needs to remain nailed in place and even if that is all squared away, the metal can rust or crack.

-Expect the cost of replacing old flashing to run a few hundred dollars, depending on job size and desired material.
-Although it may be tempting to marshal the forces of caulking and roof cement in the battle against faulty flashing, this is only a temporary solution best reserved if you know the roof will soon be replaced.
+Expect the cost of replacing old flashing to run several hundred dollars per major penetration like chimney, depending on the job size and desired material (aluminum, lead, copper, steel, etc.).
+Although it may be tempting to marshal the forces of caulking and roof cement in the battle against faulty flashing, this would be only a temporary solution best reserved for situations where you know the roof will soon be replaced.

 4. Villain: Missing Shingles